 Difference between the SR1P and SR-22 in California

 If you drive a vehicle with fewer than four wheels, such as a motorcycle or moped, you may need to file an SR1P form in California, instead of an SR-22 and proof of liability insurance.
 SR1Ps are usually required if you've had your license suspended after driving without insurance or after being convicted of risky driving behavior.

-One of the benefits of non-owners SR-22 insurance is that quotes are typically cheaper than for an owners policy, since you'll only receive liability coverage and the insurer assumes you drive less frequently.
-Since your insurance rates will already be higher after the moving or traffic violation that caused you to need the California SR-22, nonowners insurance is a simple way to reduce your costs but maintain your license if you don't regularly drive.
+One of the benefits of non-owner SR-22 insurance is that quotes are typically cheaper than for an owner's policy, since you'll only receive liability coverage and the insurer assumes you drive less frequently.
+Since your insurance rates will already be higher after the moving or traffic violation that caused you to need the California SR-22, non-owner insurance is a simple way to reduce your costs but maintain your license if you don't regularly drive.

 To determine the average price of SR-22 insurance in California, we gathered statewide average rates from eight insurers: Mercury, Allstate, CSAA (AAA NorCal), Farmers, Geico, Interinsurance Exchange (AAA SoCal), State Farm and United Automobile Insurance Co.
 (UAIC).